maxtkc/mvths-wiki/docs/030-modifying-example-code.rst

 Overview
 --------

-The purpose of example code is mostly to confirm that a new device works correctly.
-Once you know that the device works it is best to make a copy of the example code and modify it to suit your needs.
-The first step is to remove as much code as possible, until you have reduced it to "bare bones."
+One of the purposes of example code is to confirm that a new device works correctly.
+Once you know that the device works, you may want to make a copy of the example code and modify it to suit your needs.
+The first step in modifying example code is to try to reduce the example code to its "bare bones".
+That is just enough code to communicate with the device.
+The best way to do this is to comment out lines of code one at a time.
+After commenting out a line, test the code to make sure you did not break anything important.
-This will help you better understand the code and how modify it for your needs.
-In this lesson we will use the example code from the previous lesson a our model.

 Exercise:

-1. Using Save As to make a copy of the example file mcp9808test file used in the previous lesson.You can call it anything you want, but it is good to use a name that means something to you such as MCP9808-simple.
+#.
+Open the example code you used in the previous lesson and Save As to make a copy.
+You can call it anything you want, but it is good to use a name that means something to you such as MCP9808-simple.
 Make sure you save it in the directory you are using to store all your code files.
-2. Modify the code so that it only displays the temperature in Celsius.
-This process can take some time, and some trial and error.
-The first step is to remove one small section of code that you don't think you need and then test the code to see if it works.
-If it does, repeat this step with another line of code and test.
-The best way to remove sections of code is NOT to delete, but to comment out the code.
-Commenting out code does not remove the code from your file, but makes temporarily unavailable.
+#.
+Comment out as lines of code until you can just see the temperature in Celsius in your terminal window.
+Make sure to check your code after commenting out each line of code.
+This way you will know exactly what lines you need and what lines you don't.
+#.
+Continue to comment out lines of code until only what you need to display the temperature remains.

 .. code-block:: C